Mike Evans Player Prop Bets for NFL Week 11 | Tampa Bay vs. New York 11/22/2021

 Matchup vs. New York

-- Evans is averaging 108 receiving yards per game in four career matchups against the Giants, 42.5 more than his receiving yards prop bet over/under for Monday's game (65.5).
+- In his four matchups against the Giants, Evans' 108 receiving yards average is 42.5 more than his over/under for Monday's game (65.5).

-- Evans has caught a touchdown pass in every matchup versus the Giants, and had multiple TDs in one of those games.
+- Evans, in four matchups, had a touchdown catch every time.
+And he had multiple TDs in one of those games.

 - Note: Evans' stats vs. Giants date back to 2016.

-- The Giants are allowing 263.2 passing yards per game this season, the NFL's 17th-ranked pass defense.
+- The 263.2 yards per game the Giants are conceding through the air makes them the NFL's 17th-ranked pass defense.

-- The Giants have given up 16 touchdowns through the air (1.8 per game).
-They are 19th in the NFL in that category.
+- The Giants' defense is 19th in the league, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Football Team last week, Evans was targeted three times and racked up 62 yards on two receptions while scoring one touchdown.
+- Against the Football Team last week, Evans was targeted three times and totaled 62 yards on two receptions while scoring one touchdown.

-- Evans' 17 targets have led to 10 grabs for 186 yards (62.0 per game) and five touchdowns over his last three outings.
+- Evans has 10 catches on 17 targets for 186 yards and five touchdowns over his last three games, averaging 62.0 yards per game.

 Evans' Tampa Bay Teammates